Retail pundits predict 2019 and beyond

 "What do you see as the most significant or exciting development in retailing/fmcg manufacturing and the most important challenge for the future?"

 Will these gurus continue to stress the disruption caused to the industry by the increasing digitalisation of our society?
-Will they despair about Brexit and a world still oppressed by domineering old men?
+Will they despair about Brexit and a world still oppressed by dirty old men?
 Will they worry about the amount of (micro)-plastic in our oceans and the threat of global warming?
-Or will they just surprise us?
+Or will their answers just surprise us?

 Looking into the Seeds of Time